rejwan75/Healthcare-Solution-Python-Django/README.md

 - Can book appointments.(approval required by admin)
 - Can view/download Invoice pdf (Only when that patient is discharged by admin).

+### Medicine store
+- Patient buy medicine as per doctor pescription.
+- Admin add various type of madicine , number of stock and edit .
 ---

 ## HOW TO RUN THIS PROJECT